Section 80U of Income Tax Act: Deductions for Disabled Person (AY 2023-24)￼

 How does Section 80U Differ from Section 80DDB?

 Under Section 80DDB, deductions are allowed on expenses incurred on the medical treatment of the dependent suffering from any diseases specified in the section.
-Section 80DDB doesn’t give direct benefit to the person suffering from the specified disease but the family member or kin who has incurred medical expense on the dependent’s treatment gets the benefit.
+Section 80DDB doesn’t directly benefit the person suffering from the specified disease but the family member or kin who has incurred medical expense on the dependent’s treatment benefits.

-Section 80U gives the direct benefit of tax deduction to the individual taxpayer who has a disability.
+Section 80U gives the direct benefit of tax deduction to the individual taxpayer with a disability.

 Under Section 80DDB, deduction depends on seniority.
 A regular taxpayer who incurred expenses for treatment of their dependent with a specified disease will get a tax deduction of up to ₹40,000.
-If the taxpayer is a senior citizen or a super senior citizen, then they can get a deduction of up to ₹1,00,000.
+If the taxpayer is a senior or super senior citizen, they can get removal of up to ₹1,00,000.

 Frequently Asked Questions